Netanyahu urges international "red lines" to stop Iran

 His broadcast remarks gave no details, but Press TV paraphrased him as saying Israel’s policies had induced hatred of its officials among residents of the occupied territories.

-Iran has undertaken large-scale military maneuvers this summer and unveiled upgrades to weapons it says are defensive, including what it said was a more accurate short-range missile.
+Iran has undertaken large-scale military manoeuvres this summer and unveiled upgrades to weapons it says are defensive, including what it said was a more accurate short-range missile.